willcassella/WillowEngine/README.md

 Willow Engine is a game engine in development by Will Cassella

-© 2013-2014 Will Cassella All Rights Reserved
+Copyright 2013-2015 Will Cassella, All Rights Reserved